PSPP graduate student workin in the lab

 Overview

-PSPP research faculty are involved in both teaching and research, which gives graduate students the benefit of hands-on experience in laboratories, classrooms, and research activities.
-We excel in designing a program of study that will meet each student's needs and prepare them for a professional career or continued training and education.
-For example, graduate student of in the PSPP Department have the opportunity to influence the future of crop production, play an essential role in maintaining the nation's food supply, develop new approaches and technology to manage crop pests, and study the genetics of crops to influence their management and quality.
+PSPP research faculty are involved in both teaching and research, which gives graduate students the benefit of hands-on experience in laboratories and classrooms.
+We excel in designing a program of study that will meet each student's needs and prepare them for a career or continued education.

 Prospective graduate students

-We are pleased you are interested in one of our rigorous and competitive graduate programs in the Plant Sciences and Plant Pathology (PSPP) Department.
-If interested in applying to The Graduate School and becoming a graduate student in the Plant Sciences and Plant Pathology (PSPP) Department, please follow the first five steps below (the 6th item doesn't necessarily pertain to everyone).
+We are pleased you are interested in our graduate programs in the PSPP department.
+To apply, follow the first four steps below (the fifth item doesn't necessarily pertain to everyone).

-1. The GRE exam is not required.
-If needed, English Proficiency exams are listed on the Graduate School webpage, as are the minimum acceptable scores: TOEFL: 80, IELTS: 6.5, Pearsons: 58, Duolingo: 120.
+1. The GRE is not required.
+If needed, English Proficiency exams are listed on the Graduate School webpage, as are the minimum acceptable scores.

-2. Visit the PSPP faculty webpage and identify one or two prospective thesis advisor(s) for a research project that potentially interests both you and a prospective thesis advisor.
-Contact information is reported with each PSPP faculty member and email is often the preferred method of initiating communication.
+2. Visit the PSPP faculty webpage and identify one or two prospective adviser(s) for a research project.
+Contact information is reported with each faculty member and email is often the best method of communication.

-3. Contact a prospective thesis advisor(s) and identify your shared research interests and inquire into the possibility of funding for a graduate research project.
+3. Contact prospective thesis adviser(s) and identify your shared research interests.

-6. You can express an interest in self-funding.
-If you are an international student, this is only if your travel visa stipulates you will self-fund your education at Montana State University.
-This is accomplished by working through the Office of the Director of International Student and Scholar Services at Montana State University.
-Your graduate program would then be 30 credits of coursework and not research-focused (a Plan B or professional MS degree; for suggested coursework, see PSPP Graduate Student Policies and Procedures section "Suggested MSU courses for PSPP graduate students").
-You should establish communications with a prospective PSPP faculty member for your professional or Plan B MS degree who is will to serve as your advisor.
-The expected cost for an international student self-funding a one-year 30-credit professional (Plan B) MS degree is approximately $36,000.
+5. You can express an interest in self-funding.
+If you are an international student, this is only if your travel visa stipulates you will self-fund your education at MSU.
+This is accomplished through the Office of the Director of International Student and Scholar Services.
+Your graduate program would be 30 credits of coursework and not research-focused (for suggested coursework, see PSPP Graduate Student Policies and Procedures).
+Establish communication with a PSPP faculty.
+The expected cost for an international student self-funding a one-year 30-credit professional MS degree is approximately $36,000.
 For a Montana resident, it is approximately $12,000.
-Visit this Graduate School webpage that details tuition costs.

 Plant Sciences Graduate Programs